BasicComputation/x64-lecture/A03 - Bits, data sizes and number representation.md

 # Bits, data sizes and number representation
 A bit hold the value 0 or 1, that is voltage off or on in a wire or memory cell. <br>
 A 64 bit computer operates with up to 64 bit in parallel. <br>
-The CPU work mainly with these sizes: <br>
+A 64 bit CPU work mainly with these sizes: <br>
 ```
 8 bit - byte
 16 bit - word